Why do research if you can’t share it?

 Ancient human DNA across eastern Africa

-I have started to try to make my voice heard more broadly through the Public Voices Fellowship, where I became a member of the 2022 cohort of the OpEd Project.
+I have learned to not only have opinions, but also how to make them heard, through the Public Voices Fellowship, where I was a member of the 2022 cohort of the OpEd Project.
 My first opinion piece was published in The Scientist about why we need to recognize disparities in field science.
+This work was also featured in Chinese Social Sciences.

 I am curator for the new Human Origins exhibit at the Yale Peabody Museum of Natural History during its massive, multi-year renovation.

-…and make a major improvement to archaeological collections infrastructure at the National Repository.
+…and organized a major improvement to archaeological collections infrastructure at the National Repository.

 While there, I also managed to work with representatives from the Uraha Foundation and Malawi Department of Museums and Monuments to develop a new exhibit on the Stone Ages of Africa at the Cultural and Museum Centre, Karonga.